Friday, December 29, 2017

 The science department head at W C Eaket Secondary School was a member of the American Association for the Advancement of Science.
 She received their weekly journal, and placed it in the school library, where I read it most weeks.

 Every so often, there were papers on weather and climate modelling, which was developing quickly as computer power increased.
 The models were based on weather data laid down in ice-cores, tree-rings, layers of silt on lake bottoms and swamps, and so on.
-These data are good for many thousands of years in the past, but obviously not for millions for years.
+These data are good for many thousands of years in the past, but obviously not for millions of years.
 The geological record supplies data for those long range climate changes.

 Small changes in climate such as the Little Ice Age in the 1500s-1600s (which killed off the Viking Greenland colony) were used to test the models.
 These were strong models because they were based on large amounts of data.
 If they worked well, they were run backwards beyond the range for which there was much data, to see if they described the climate as known from geology.
 They were also run forward, to see what could happen if the CO2 continued to increase to the levels known to have existed millions of years ago.

 The tests were designed to guide further development of weather and climate models.
 The models varied in the weighting of different factors known to affect the weather, estimated and known rates at which the effects occurred, and different ideas about the feedback loops between these factors.
 As better data became available, the models were tweaked.
 Because of their differences, the models were in fact tests of different theories of weather and climate change.
-Weather prediction models are so powerful now that we expect a three- to four-day forecast to be accurate.
+Weather prediction models are so powerful now that we expect a three- to four-day forecast to be reasonably accurate.
 Back then, one day was considered good.
-When I was a child, we expected weather forecasts to be updated between morning and evening.
+When I was a child, we expected weather forecasts to be updated between morning, noon and evening.

 The results of the climate models were, as they say, interesting.
 The authors reported on and discussed the successful models, the ones that closely described the known history of the weather and climate.
 Most of these models predicted continuing slow changes in climate like the ones known from the past.